devmoseslabs/devmoseslabs/README.md

     <td align="left" width="67%">
        <h3>⚡ About Me</h3>
       <p>
-        I'm a <b>Python (Django) full-stack developer</b> focused on building scalable systems and automation tools.
+        I'm a full-stack developer working with Python and Django, focused on scalable systems and automation tools.
       </p>
       <p>
         My work centers around <b>backend architecture</b>, <b>web platforms</b>, and <b>WhatsApp automation agents</b> that help businesses streamline communication and workflows.
       </p>
       <p>
-        I focus on building systems that are <i>practical, efficient, and production-ready</i> — not just functional.
+        I build systems that are reliable, efficient, and designed for real-world use — not just functional.
       </p>
     </td>
   </tr>